skleeschulte/babel-plugin-transform-semantic-ui-react-imports/README.md

-If you prefer to use babel-plugin-lodash to convert the imports from semantic-ui-react and still want to use babel-plugin-transform-semantic-ui-react-imports to add imports from semantic-ui-less, this is possible:
+If you prefer to use babel-plugin-lodash to convert the imports from semantic-ui-react and still want to use babel-plugin-transform-semantic-ui-react-imports to add imports from semantic-ui-css or semantic-ui-less, this is possible.
+Example Babel configuration for adding CSS imports:

     {
         "plugins": [
             ["transform-semantic-ui-react-imports", {
                 "convertMemberImports": false,
-                "addLessImports": true
+                "addCssImports": true
             }],
             ["lodash", { "id": ["semantic-ui-react"] }]
         ]